vojtechsimetka/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 ## Backwards Compatibility
 <!--All SWIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The SWIP must explain how the author proposes to deal with these incompatibilities.
 SWIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
 To preserve compatibility SWAP cheques and the SWAP chequebook smart contract will remain as the default payment mechanism that all nodes must at least support.
 This allows payments between nodes to always be made when no indication of the preferred payment method is sent during the handshake, or when there is no match between the payment methods supported by nodes exchanging data.
+This SWIP does not introduce any other backward incompatibility if implemented before the incentivized test net goes live.
+If implemented after this time, further research must be performed to assess possible backward incompatibility and how to deal with it.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for SWIPs that are affecting changes to data and message formats.
 Other SWIPs can choose to include links to test cases if applicable.-->